-Insurance & intermediaries payable consists of claims outstanding and intermediaries' payables and at the reporting date had a solvency valuation of £0.6m.
-The material portion of this balance is £0.4m which is owed to independent financial advisors for items such as commission payments.
+Insurance & intermediaries payable consists of claims outstanding and intermediaries' payables and at the reporting date had a solvency valuation of £5.8m.
+The material portions of this balance are £3.0m for fund share payments to our Corporate clients; £2.2m for outstanding claims payments; and £0.6m which is owed to independent financial advisors for items such as commission payments.